mdefrance/AutoCarver/README.md

  2. **AutoCarver**: Bucketization of qualitative features that maximizes association with a binary target feature
  3. **FeatureSelector**: Feature selection that maximizes association with binary target that offers control over inter-feature association.

-**AutoCarver** is an approach for maximising a qualitative feature's association with a binary target feature while reducing it's number of distinct modalities.
-Can also be used to discretize quantitative features, that are prealably cut in quantiles.

- Modalities/values of features are carved/regrouped according to a computed specific order defined based on their types:
-  - *Qualitative features* grouped based on target rate per modality.
-  - *Qualitative ordinal features* grouped based on specified modality order.
-  - *Quantitative features* grouped based on the order of their values.

-Uses Tschurpow's T or Cramer's V to find the optimal carving (regrouping) of modalities/values of features.

-`AutoCarver` is an `sklearn` transformer.

-Only implementend for binary classification problems.

 ## Install

 AutoCarver can be installed from [PyPI](https://pypi.org/project/AutoCarver):